KawaseAkihiro/skeletal-makeup-attractiveness/README.md

 ## Citation

+Citation

-If you use these data, please cite the associated article:
+If you use these data or code, please cite the associated article:

-Kawase, A. and Yamamoto, R. “Skeletal Structure and Makeup Effects in Facial Attractiveness Judgments.” *Perception*.
+Kawase, A., & Yamamoto, R. (in press).
+Skeletal structure and makeup effects in facial attractiveness judgments.
+Perception. https://doi.org/10.1177/03010066261459982

+The bibliographic details, including publication year, volume, issue, and page/article number, will be updated once the article is formally published.